-Notes: Clustered standard errors at the county level in parentheses \p < 0.10, \\p < 0.05, \\\p < 0.01.
+Notes: Clustered standard errors at the county level in parentheses p < 0.10, p < 0.05, p < 0.05, p < 0.01.
 The period of analysis is 2001-2018.
 A constant term is included in all specifications.
 Age is measured in decades.
 NOI is the Net Operating Income per surface unit of the property.
-FAR is the Floor Area Ratio, which corresponds to the total building surface divided by the land surface.
+FAR is the Floor Area Ratio, corresponding to the total building surface divided by the land surface.
 See Section 4 for the list of variables included as other hedonic characteristics, market potential, and buyer/seller characteristics.
 See Section 4.1 for a definition of capital intensity gap and economic activity mismatch.